Is kefir healthy? Separating fact from fiction

 • Milk kefir improves digestion and lactose tolerance: If you’re lactose intolerant, kefir might be your new best friend.
 The probiotics in kefir help break down lactose, making it easier to digest than regular milk.
 Studies have shown that people with lactose intolerance can often consume kefir without experiencing the usual digestive discomfort associated with dairy products.

-• Milk kefir has antimicrobial power: Kefir is like a superhero fighting off bad bacteria in your gut.
+• Milk kefir has antimicrobial power and is good for your gut: Kefir is like a superhero fighting off bad bacteria in your gut.
 It’s been shown to inhibit nasties like Salmonella, H. pylori, and E. coli.
 This antimicrobial effect is due to the production of organic acids, hydrogen peroxide, and bacteriocins during the fermentation process.
 These compounds can help prevent gastrointestinal infections and maintain a healthy gut microbiome.

 • Milk kefir helps with blood sugar control: If you’re watching your blood sugar, kefir might help.
 Some studies have shown it can aid in managing diabetes.
 For instance, a clinical trial with diabetic patients found that regular kefir consumption led to improved fasting blood glucose and HbA1c levels.
 The probiotics in kefir may help improve insulin sensitivity and reduce inflammation, both of which are beneficial for blood sugar control.